TabbycatDebate/tabbycat/docs/install/wsl.rst

 Short version
 =============
 First, install `PostgreSQL for Windows <https://www.postgresql.org/download/windows/>`_ (on Windows, not on the subsystem for Linux).
 Once you've set it up, create a new role and database as instructed in the Windows instructions in section :ref:`install-windows-database`.
-Then, in a Bash on Windows shell:
+Then, in a Bash shell:

 .. parsed-literal::